What is BI?

 IBM defined the phrase back in 1958 as: "The ability to apprehend the interrelationships of presented facts in such a way as to guide action towards a desired goal".

 What does that mean?
-A practical example is the case where large retailer Target predicted a consumer was pregnant because of her buying patterns and sent her coupons for pregnancy products.
+A practical example is a case where large retailer Target predicted a consumer was pregnant because of her buying patterns and sent her coupons for pregnancy products.
 Her father discovered she was pregnant because of said coupons - even before his daughter had told him the news!

 Why should I have it?